When it comes to storing your personal belongings, it’s important to consider security measures.

 Locked gates are another important measure for outdoor storage.
 A locked gate prevents unauthorized access, much like a drawbridge which can only be lowered by authorized individuals.

 Surveillance cameras are also a vital measure for outdoor storage security.
-They provide a visual record of any criminal activity and they act as a deterrent.
-CCTV cameras are like the eyes of the castle, they watch over the property and report any suspicious activity to the security personnel.
+They provide a visual record of any criminal activity and they act as a deterrent to reduce self-storage crime.

 Many outdoor storage facilities now offer weatherproof covers for items such as boats and RVs, which provides added protection from the elements.